Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Let your puppy be the guide on how much stimulation he can take and watch him carefully for signs of struggling.
-When you notice signs of trouble, remember that the environment can influence his behavior.
+When you notice signs of trouble, remember that the environment can influence behavior.
 A change in the environment can evoke a change in your puppy's behavior.

 Of course, these aren't major changes such as moving furniture around or changing the color of your wallpaper.
-You may only just need to make some minor adjustments (like removing access to overstimulating toys, dimming the lights or having your puppy take a break from being around children) as described above.
+You may only just need to make some minor adjustments (like removing access to overstimulating toys, dimming the lights, or having your puppy take a break from being around children) as described above.

-Puppies certainly benefit from being provided with quiet forms of entertainment (like brain games rather than over-the-top play which only perpetuates the cycle of high arousal play, followed by passing out to sleep).
+Puppies certainly benefit from being provided with quiet forms of entertainment (like brain games rather than an over-the-top play which only perpetuates the cycle of high arousal play, followed by passing out to sleep).
 This provides your puppy a smoother transition and also teaches him how to occupy himself independently and calm himself down.

 Last but not least, consider that sometimes puppies can get cranky due to medical issues.
 Perhaps, your puppy is teething and his gums are irritated and this makes him moodier or maybe he's having some tummy troubles or some sore joints.
 Certainly worthy of mentioning to the vet if something doesn't seem right.

 Creating a Relaxing Environment